 Secret #1: Knowing your food (Carbohydrates, Proteins and Fats)

 Secret #2: Understanding the emotional triggers that lead us to eat the way we do

 Secret #3: Recognizing your eating behaviors and habits

 Secret #4: The impact of sleep and weight loss

-Secret #5: The effect of energy levels and stress drive weight loss
+Secret #5: The effect of energy levels and stress on weight loss

 Secret #6: Appreciating how digestion impacts weight loss

 Secret #7: Making healthy portion size decisions

 Secret #8: How to eat out and still lose weight